 - List organizations that are concerned with ethical standards in healthcare

-This course is intended for multiple professions, including dietitians, health educators, occupational therapists, physical therapists, and social workers.
+This course is intended for multiple professions, including dietitians, health educators, imaging and radiation therapist, occupational therapists, physical therapists, respiratory therapists, and social workers.

 Dietitians: Take this version of the course to ensure you receive appropriate credit.